Master of Accountancy (MACC)

 Nationwide, demand and wages for professional accountants are higher than average and are projected to remain high through 2024.
 Changes in the educational requirements for individuals to become licensed as a CPA have made master of accounting degrees more desirable.
 All 55 U.S. jurisdictions require individuals to have earned 150 credit hours before becoming certified as a CPA.
 Some jurisdictions require the 150 credit hours to be earned prior to sitting for the CPA exam while some states require accounting credits to be taken at the master’s level in order to sit for the CPA exam.

 The skills currently in demand for CPAs are technical accounting skills along with interpersonal and communication skills.
-The specialized curriculum at Carroll College is designed not only to prepare students to sit for the CPA exam, but also provides a specialized, forward-thinking curriculum focused on ethics, forensic accounting, and integrated or sustainability reporting.
-Integrated reporting evidences how value is created for organizations and their many stakeholders by disclosing financial results in addition to environmental and social impacts.
-The degree also includes specialized curriculum in not-for-profit accounting, designed to assist future CPAs in the increasingly complex and vibrant not-for-profit world.
+The Masters of Accountancy (MACC) curriculum at Carroll College is designed not only to prepare students to sit for the CPA exam, but also provides leading-edge curriculum focused on ethics, forensic accounting, and integrated or sustainability reporting which evidences value creation for organizations and their many stakeholders by disclosing environmental and social impacts in addition to financial results.
+The MACC degree also responds to Carroll College's mission and social awareness by including not-for-profit accounting, preparing accountants for leadership roles in the not-for-profit environment.

-Today’s business environment demands that organizations cultivate ethical cultures and accountants, in particular, are held to an extraordinarily high ethical standard.
-In addition to other coursework, Carroll graduates complete a certification in Ethical Leadership from the National Association of the State Boards of Accountancy.
+Today’s business environment demands that organizations cultivate ethical cultures and accountants, in particular, are held to high ethical standards.
+In addition to other coursework during the MACC program at Carroll, students earn the National Association of the State Boards of Accountancy (NASBA) Ethical Leadership Certification.

 Ready to learn more?
 Request more information today!